oxivanisher/PiExperienceChair/README.md

 This project controls a ~~omxplayer~~ vlc and i2c outputs from a webui and some i2c button inputs.

+Please be aware that the documentation is not complete!

 ## Ansible based automated setup
 There is an ansible playbook to install and setup everything.
 Run the following commands as user `pi` and enter your password when asked:
 ```bash